sethmcknight/quantic-msse-easy-park-plus/anti-patterns.md

 UI layout, colors, and font sizes are hard-coded throughout the application Makes the UI difficult to update or adapt to different environments These issues compound the already identified anti-patterns and further reduce code maintainability and extensibility.
+8. Magic Numbers (ie -1) instead of specific statements Replace use of Magic Numbers with None / is None in slot Management